 Members of Zaire's armed forces have been learning new combat skills from Chinese instructors.
 Some?

-Members of Zaire's armed forces have been learning new combat skills from Chinese instructors.
+Background: Members of Zaire's armed forces have been learning new combat skills from Chinese instructors.
 Some of the graduates of a recent training course demonstrated their abilities for the President of Zaire, President Mobutu Seso Seko.

 SYNOPSIS: President Mobutu Sese Seko arrived by military helicopter to inspect the results of the training.
 The demonstration was held in Kisangani.
 Also present were officials of the government and security forces, and representatives from China.
 Instructors from several countries are helping to train Zaire's security forces following difficulties maintaining order in the troubled shaba province, and guerrilla attacks.